Manichaeism: General

-Mani's teaching dealt with the origin of evil by addressing a theoretical part of the problem of evil: denying the omnipotence of God and instead postulating two opposite divine powers.
+Mani's teaching addressed the origin of evil by focusing on a theoretical aspect of the problem of evil: denying the omnipotence of God and instead postulating two opposing divine powers.
 Manichaean theology teaches a dualistic view of good and evil.
 A fundamental belief in Manichaeism is that the powerful, though not omnipotent, good power (God) was opposed by the eternal evil power (the devil).
 Humanity, the world, and the soul are seen as the by-product of the battle between God's proxy—Primal Man—and the devil.

-The human person is seen as a battleground for these powers: the soul defines the person but is influenced by light and dark.
-This contention plays out over the world and the human body—neither the Earth nor the flesh were seen as intrinsically evil but instead possessed both light and dark portions.
+The human person is seen as a battleground for these powers: the soul defines the person, but is influenced by light and dark.
+This contention plays out across the world, and the human body—neither the Earth nor the flesh was seen as intrinsically evil, but instead both possessed both light and dark aspects.
 Natural phenomena such as rain were seen as the physical manifestation of this spiritual contention.
-Therefore, the Manichaean view explained the existence of evil by positing a flawed creation in the formation of which God took no part and which constituted instead the product of a battle by the devil against God.
+Therefore, the Manichaean view explained the existence of evil by positing a flawed creation in the formation of which God took no part and which constituted the product of a battle by the devil against God instead.

 Cosmogony

 Manichaean Diagram of the Universe depicts the Manichaean cosmology.

 Manichaeism presents an elaborate conflict between the spiritual world of light and the material world of darkness.
 The beings of both the world of darkness and the world of light have names.
-There are numerous sources for the details of the Manichaean belief.
+There are numerous sources detailing the Manichaean belief.
 Two portions of the scriptures are probably the closest thing to the original writings, in their original languages, that will ever be available: the Syriac quotation by the Church of the East Christian Theodore bar Konai in his 8th century Syriac scholion, known as the Ketba de-Skolion, and the Middle Persian sections of Mani's Shabuhragan discovered at Turpan—a summary of Mani's teachings prepared for Shapur I.

-From these and other sources, it is possible to derive a near-complete description of the detailed Manichaean cosmogony (A complete list of Manichaean deities is outlined below).
-According to Mani,the unfolding of the universe took place in three phases:
+From these and other sources—the Acta Archelai and the writings of Alexander of Lycopolis, Titus of Bostra, Severus of Antioch, Theodoret, and Augustine of Hippo—Hans Jonas developed a working description of the Manichaean cosmogony.
+A complete list of Manichaean deities is outlined below.
+The unfolding of the universe in the Manichaean cosmogony took place in three phases: